Tuesday, 2 December 2008

 It is not about doing it right, it is about doing the right thing!

 Software is about the conceptual side and only marginally about the technicalities.
-About using our mind, sensibility and intelligence to provide a reliable and competitive product and service to people.
+About using our mind, sensibility and intelligence to provide an effective and reliable product and service to people.

-This is certainly clear to our customers: information technology is a wonderful tool, yet an enabler, never a driver [except that even that is now failing, courtesy progress up to Industry 4.0 (2023-11-09)].
+This is certainly clear to our customers: Information Technology is a wonderful tool, yet an enabler, never a driver [except that even this is now failing, courtesy progress up to Industry 4.0 (2023-11-09)].
 This is seldom clear to present-day software managers and even developers, who should rather realise that the matter in question is predominantly conceptual even at the lowest levels.

 Yet another argument: against test-driven